Puerto Rican nightjar

 The Puerto Rican nightjar, Puerto Rican whip-poor-will or guabairo (Antrostomus noctitherus) is a bird in the nightjar family found in the coastal dry scrub forests in localized areas of southwestern Puerto Rico.
 It was described in 1916 from bones found in a cave in north central Puerto Rico and a single skin specimen from 1888, and was considered extinct until observed in the wild in 1961.
-The current population is estimated as 1,400-2,000 mature birds.
-The species is currently classified as Endangered due to pressures from habitat loss.
+The current population is estimated as 1,400-2,000 mature birds, which is presumed to be a stable size for this species; therefore, even though it faces pressures from habitat loss it is currently classified as Vulnerable.